How to Improve Your Building’s Indoor Air Quality

 Imagine walking into a building and taking a deep breath — do you know what’s in the air you’re breathing?

-If you’re responsible for maintaining a building, indoor air quality (IAQ) shouldn’t just be another line item on your maintenance list; it’s a critical factor that directly affects both the efficiency of your building and the well-being of its occupants.
+If you’re responsible for maintaining a building, indoor air quality (IAQ) shouldn’t just be another line item on your maintenance checklist; it’s a critical factor that directly affects both the efficiency of your building and the well-being of its occupants.

 Poor indoor air quality doesn’t just lead to discomfort, it can cause serious health issues, reduce productivity, and signal underlying inefficiencies in HVAC and other systems.